wjdghwo/Kaggle-30-Days-of-ML/README.md

 In the first 2 weeks, I received hands-on assignments delivered to my inbox.
 The goal of these assignments is to rapidly cover the most essential skills needed to get your hands dirty with data.
 I started by learning how to code in Python and quickly learn how to build my first machine learning model.
 And then, I participated in the 30 Days of ML competition.

-Here in this repository, you can see the notebooks that I have written and organized for 30 days of assignments and competitions from Kaggle.
+Here in this repository, you can see the notebooks that I have written and type up for 30 days of assignments and competitions from Kaggle.

 # About the competition data